longyi-brownie/brownie-metadata-database/README.md

 # Generate development certificates for FastAPI server
 ./scripts/setup-dev-certs.sh

-# Copy client certificates to your FastAPI server project
+# Client certificates are handled by the FastAPI application
-cp fastapi-certs/fastapi-client.* /path/to/your/fastapi-server/certs/
+# No need to copy certificates - they're managed separately

 ```